36 Examples of Strong Thesis Statement | 4 Steps Guide

 Know where to place a thesis statement

-As much as a thesis statement is a summation of what an essay talks about, it should be placed at the beginning of a paper.
-The most recommended position to place the thesis statement is after the introduction to your paper.
+As much as the statement is a summation of what an essay talks about, it should be placed at the beginning of a paper.
+The most recommended position to place the statement is after the introduction to your paper.
 However, on rare occasions, it can appear within the introduction depending on the length of the introduction or the essay after the first paragraph.

 Write concisely